Moments of traces of circular beta-ensembles: Introduction

-Notice an $n\times n$ Haar-invariant unitary matrix is also called a CUE, which belongs to the Circular Ensembles of three members: the Circular Orthogonal Ensemble (COE), the Circular Unitary Ensemble (CUE) and the Circular Symplectic Ensemble (CSE), see Figure \ref{figure-ensemble} for the relationship, where the left circle consists of matrices which generate the Haar measures on the orthogonal group $O(n),$ Haar measure on the unitary group $U(n)$ and Haar measure on the real symplectic group $Sp(n),$ respectively.
+Notice an $n\times n$ Haar-invariant unitary matrix is also called a CUE, which belongs to the Circular Ensembles of three members: the Circular Orthogonal Ensemble (COE), the Circular Unitary Ensemble (CUE) and the Circular Symplectic Ensemble (CSE); see Figure~\ref{figure-ensemble} for the relationship, where the left circle consists of matrices which induce the Haar probability measure on the orthogonal group~$O(n)$, Haar probability measure on the unitary group $U(n)$ and Haar probability measure on the real symplectic group $Sp(n)$, respectively.